Velladriel/BadgerDownloader/README.md

 This project is fully dockerized.
 To run the entire application using Docker and docker-compose:

 1. Ensure Docker is installed and running.
+2. In the client Dockerfile change the IP address to your server address
-2. From the project root directory, execute:
+3. From the project root directory, execute:

    ```bash
    docker-compose up --build